Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Application: Learning a Model of Perception and Control in Car Following Behavior

 \subsubsection{Online Evaluation}

 Rather than predicting instantaneous actions, the goal of the online evaluation was to assess the models' ability to generate trajectories similar to human drivers such that they can be used as simulated agents in automated vehicle training and testing environments \cite{igl2022symphony}.
 This is fundamentally different from offline predictions because the models need to choose actions based on observation-action history generated by its own actions rather than those stored in the fixed, offline dataset.
-This can introduce significant covariate shift \cite{spencer2021feedback} sometimes resulting in situations outside of the model's training data, which can lead to poor action selection.
+This can introduce significant distribution shift \cite{spencer2021feedback} sometimes resulting in situations outside the model's training data, which can lead to poor action selection.

 We built a single-agent simulator where the ego vehicle's longitudinal acceleration is controlled by the trained models and its lateral acceleration is controlled by a feedback controller for lane-centering.
 The lead vehicle simply plays back the trajectory recorded in the dataset.
 Other vehicles do not have any effect on the ego vehicle, given our observation space does not contain other vehicle related features.
+We tested the models on 100 randomly chosen trajectories in each of the dense-lane and sparse-lane settings.

-Following \cite{suo2021trafficsim}, We measured the similarity between the generated trajectories and the true trajectories using the following metrics: \begin{enumerate} \item Average deviation error (ADE; unit=$m$): deviation of the Frenet Frame longitudinal position from the dataset averaged over all time steps in the trajectory. \item Lead vehicle collision rate (LVCR; unit=$\%$): percentage of testing trajectories containing collision events with the lead vehicle.
+Following \cite{suo2021trafficsim}, we measured the similarity between the generated trajectories and the true trajectories using the following metrics: \begin{enumerate} \item Average deviation error (ADE; unit=$m$): deviation of the Frenet Frame position from the dataset averaged over all time steps in the trajectory. \item Lead vehicle collision rate (LVCR; unit=$\%$): percentage of testing trajectories containing collision events with the lead vehicle.
 A collision is defined as an overlap between the ego and lead vehicles' bounding boxes. \end{enumerate}